dreamci/advanced-support-desk-docs/README.md

 ## Features

 -    **Ticket Management**: Create, assign, and track support tickets with status, priority, and department fields.
+-    **Multi-Department with Inboxes**: Manage multiple departments, each with its own email address, inbox, and ticket flow.
 -    **Requester & Client Integration**: Automatically link tickets to your application's users (clients) with name and email.
 -    **Email Import (IMAP/POP3)**: Automatically fetch emails from a mailbox and convert them into tickets or replies.
 -    **Direct Email Replies**: Reply to tickets directly from the Filament panel; replies are sent to the requester via email.